rkeeves/p4calc/README.md

 TLDR: There's a simple spreadsheet(OpenOffice Calc) version [here](https://github.com/rkeeves/p4calc/blob/main/spreadsheet/p4calc.ods).

-Bagaluth posted a long time ago a bug demand calculation/planning spreadsheet.
+Bagaluth posted a long time ago a demand calculation/planning spreadsheet.
 It was fantastic except for one thing: it used approximate (based on experiments with the game) values for consumer and industry demand and other things.